-- and so form part of a folksonomy while categories are predetermined and are part of a taxonomy. - A wiki is a web page or set of pages that can be edited collaboratively.
+• A wiki is a web page - or set of pages - that can be edited collaboratively.
 The best known example is wikipedia, an encyclopedia created by thousands of contributors across the world.
-Once people have appropriate permissions set by the wiki owner they can create pages and/or add to and alter existing pages.
+Once people have appropriate permissions - set by the wiki owner - they can create pages and/or add to and alter existing pages.
 Wikis are a good way for people to write a document together, instead of emailing files to and fro.
-You don't have to use wikis for collaborative working they can just be a quick and easy way of creating a web site.
+You don't have to use wikis for collaborative working - they can just be a quick and easy way of creating a web site.
 Although wikis are easy to use, that doesn't mean everyone in a group will commit to their use with similar enthusiasm.
 See commitment, readiness.